Smin Bayan: Background

 Smin Bayan was a Mon language title worn by successive commanders in the service of the monarchs of Hanthawaddy Pegu.
 This article is about the first of the two most prominent Smin Bayans, whose stories are featured in the royal chronicles.

 Chronicles provide little information about the background of the first Smin Bayan.
 His previous title was Smin Upakaung (သမိန် ဥပါကောင်း, /my/), and his personal name was Athayi (အသရီ, /my/).
+(Note: (Yazawin Thit Vol. 1 2012: 213); Transliteration of Athayi based on modern Burmese pronunciation.
+A Mon pronunciation-based transliteration might be closer to Asari.)
 He had an elder brother, Smin Upakaung the Elder, who was married to Princess Tala Mi Saw, daughter of King Razadarit of Hanthawaddy Pegu.
-Based on the language used in the chronicles, he was probably born in the 1380s, and was related to the royal family.
+Based on the language used in the chronicles, he was probably born in the 1380s, (Note: (Yazawin Thit Vol. 1 240–241) and (Hmannan Vol. 2 2003: 11): Upakaung referred to Crown Prince Minye Kyawswa (b.
+1391) as nyidaw (ညီတော်, "Royal Younger Brother").
+The usage suggests Upakaung was older than but of the same generation as Minye Kyawswa.
+He was old enough to be a frontline commander in 1401–1402.) and was related to the royal family.
+(Note: (Yazawin Thit Vol. 1 2012: 218): Given that Athayi's elder brother was married to Razadarit's daughter Tala Mi Saw, and that the king's two other daughters were married to their cousins (Razadarit's half-nephews Saw Maha-Rit and Smin Sithu), Athayi and his brother were probably related to the royal family.

+Furthermore, in (Yazawin Thit Vol. 1 240–241) and (Hmannan Vol. 2 2003: 11), Upakaung referred to himself as son-in-law of ashin bagyidaw (အရှင် ဘကြီးတော်, "Lord Royal Elder Paternal Uncle") Razadarit.
+To be sure, the term alone need not indicate a true blood relation; it could have been a courtesy usage (as he addressed Minye Kyawswa as nyidaw ("Royal Younger Brother")).
+At any rate, someone of commoner descent would probably not have used ashin bagyidaw to address the king, or nyidaw to address a crown prince, or be married to a daughter of the king.)

 Early career

 Burma c.
 1450 when the nearer Shan States were under Ava's suzerainty.
 The political map in the early 15th century between Ava and Pegu was similar.